vaginessa/blog/articles/2016/10-javascript-optimization-by-using.md

 }
 ```

-Thankfully, JavaScript is very dynamic language so we can get the best of both
+JavaScript is a pliable language and we can get the best of both
-worlds: array representation but class interface.
-This example uses TypeScript,
+worlds: array representation with class API.

+We create a class that derives from `Array` and extends it with accessor functions.

-because static typing rocks, but will work in pure ES2015.
+ This example uses TypeScript, because static typing rocks, but will also work in pure JavaScript.

 ```javascript
 class Note extends Array {